balduz/killcounter/README.md

    ```
    KillCounter\
    ├── KillCounter.toc
+   ├── KillCounter_Core.lua
+   ├── KillCounter_DB.lua
+   ├── KillCounter_Events.lua
+   ├── KillCounter_UI.lua
-   ├── KillCounter.lua
+   ├── KillCounter_AceConfig.lua
    └── README.md
    ```

 3. Restart WoW Classic or reload your UI (`/reload`)

-4. The addon should load automatically and you'll see a message: "Enhanced Kill Counter addon loaded.
-Type /kce for commands."

 ## Usage

 ### Commands

-- `/kce` or `/killcounterenhanced` - Show/hide the kill counter dashboard
+- `/kc` or `/killcounter` - Show a summary of all total and session kill counts.
-- `/kce show` - Show the dashboard
+- `/kc help` - Show help information.
-- `/kce hide` - Hide the dashboard
-- `/kce reset` - Reset all kill data
+- `/kc reset all` - Reset all total and session kill data.
-- `/kce settings` - Open settings panel
-- `/kce export` - Export kill data
+- `/kc reset session` - Reset only session kill data.
-- `/kce help` - Show help information

-### Interface

-- **Dashboard**: A movable window showing your kill statistics
-- **Toggle Button**: A button below the dashboard to show/hide it
-- **Close Button**: X button in the top-right corner of the dashboard
-- **Filter Input**: Search box to filter enemies by name
-- **Sort Button**: Toggle between sorting by kill count or enemy name
-- **Settings Panel**: Configure notifications, display limits, and auto-show options
-- **Export Window**: View and copy your kill data
-- **Drag**: Click and drag the dashboard to move it around the screen
+- `/kc [enemyID]` - Show kills for a specific enemy by its NPC ID.

 ### How It Works

-The addon monitors combat log events and automatically detects when you kill an enemy.
-Each kill is added to your statistics and the dashboard is updated in real-time.
+The addon monitors `COMBAT_LOG_EVENT_UNFILTERED` events and automatically detects when you or your party/raid kill an enemy.
+Each kill is added to your statistics, and the unit tooltip is updated in real-time when mousing over an enemy.

 ## Files

 - `KillCounter.toc` - Addon metadata and file references
-- `KillCounter.lua` - Main addon code (enhanced version)
+- `KillCounter_Core.lua` - Core addon functionality and initialization
+- `KillCounter_DB.lua` - Defines the SavedVariables structure (managed by AceDB-3.0)
+- `KillCounter_Events.lua` - Handles combat and game events for kill tracking
+- `KillCounter_UI.lua` - Manages slash commands and tooltip integration
+- `KillCounter_AceConfig.lua` - Defines default settings and configuration options for the in-game interface
 - `README.md` - This documentation file

 ## Compatibility